 And finally, people are not only ready to use dating apps – they want to get extra features as well.
-The number of paid subscribers for Tinder is growing, and reached 6.03 million people worldwide (first quarter 2020).
+The number of paid subscribers for Tinder dating app is growing, and reached 6.03 million people worldwide (first quarter 2020).

 Aided by the accurate and convenient matching algorithms of the dating apps, people can make informed decisions and date only those people who meet their requirements.